 The Board recognises that it is in the long-term interests of shareholders to reduce discount volatility and believes that the prime driver of discounts over the longer term is investment performance.
-An inappropriate or unattractive objective and strategy may have an adverse effect on shareholder returns or cause a reduction in demand for the Company's shares, both of which could lead to a widening of the discount.
+An inappropriate or unattractive objective and strategy may have an adverse effect on shareholder returns or cause a reduction in demand for the demand and being aware of the liquidity of the shares.
+Company's shares, both of which could lead to a widening of the discount.